Table of Contents

 Engaged employees are inspiring to be around, excellent at their jobs, and essential to the success of your business.
 Don't take our word for it - there's plenty of data out there to support this case.
-Engaged employees make your company:

-- 89% more likely to delight customers
+↠ 89% more likely to delight customers

-- 17% more productive
+↠ 17% more productive

-- 21% more profitable
+↠ 21% more profitable

-- 20% higher sales
+↠ 20% higher sales

 Surprised to hear that?
 It's pretty intuitive, really.
 Managers have a huge impact on the daily lives of employees.
-They direct tasks, explain company policies and priorities and often play a large role in compensation and promotions.
+They direct tasks, explain company policies and priorities, and often play a large role in compensation and promotions.

-Keeping Managers in Mind
+Keeping managers in mind

 Managers are often saddled with the task of raising engagement rates among their teams by senior leadership.
 After all, leaders often assume those managers know their teams best and have such a strong impact on the daily employee experience - shouldn't they be accountable for engagement?

-But since such a small portion of managers are engaged themselves (just 35% according to the Gallup survey cited above), asking them to take on the task of engaging employees when they're disengaged themselves doesn't set anyone up for success.
+But since such a small portion of managers are engaged themselves (just 35% according to the Gallup survey cited above), asking them to take on the task of engaging employees when they're disengaged doesn't set anyone up for success.

 Instead, it's better to raise the engagement levels of managers themselves if you have a significant employee engagement problem at your workplace.
 Those efforts will pay off in spades as both your managers and their teams become increasingly engaged at work.

-5 Tips on How to Engage Managers
+5 Tips on how to engage managers

 So how can you engage managers effectively?
 Many of the same employee engagement tips that work for employees apply to managers as well - they're all human beings who work at your company, after all.

-Create a Culture of Recognition
+2. Create a culture of recognition

 When it comes to recognition, are your managers giving much more than they're getting?
 The onus is often put on managers to offer plenty of recognition and rewards to the employees on their teams.
 While that's an important role, managers themselves also deserve to receive regular recognition when they're doing excellent work.

-This doesn't mean that you need to encourage employees to recognize their managers - that can get tricky fast formally.
+This doesn't mean that you need to encourage employees to recognize their managers - that can get tricky formally.
 But developing a strong peer-to-peer recognition system can help fill in some of these gaps as managers support and shout out each other's great work.

 And senior leadership should also make a real effort to recognize and reward their managers on a regular basis as well.
 If you're looking for a tech-forward solution to make recognition and rewards simply at every level of your organization, you'll find it in Empuls.